michaxm/crawlchain/README.md

 - Restructured to be able to direct to that search after the initial action (FallbackDirective) (DONE)
 - Got scared to break stuff and of checking that manually, added nice testing support for complete crawlchains.
 (DONE)
 - Integration of a web search fallback into a working (test) example (DONE)
+- Added guards for additional filtering of actions (in particular at the end of a chain).

 Roadmap (next steps)
 --------------------